 Table B-3 below summarizes the results.
-The conclusion of this assessment is that the uranium present in the dust on overhead structures of Buildings 6 and 4, in the vicinity of the extrusion press, does not pose an unacceptable potential risk to facility workers.
+The conclusion of this assessment is that the uranium present in the dust on overhead structures of Buildings 4 and 6, in the vicinity of the extrusion press, does not pose an unacceptable potential risk to facility workers.
 However, the utility worker scenario does result in unacceptable potential risks.
+In addition, since the surface contamination is readily removable, the regulatory expectation is usually to reduce the contamination to ALARA levels.